UrbanEyeDev/Project/README.md

 4. **Set up Supabase backend**

-   - Follow the instructions in `backend/supabase_setup.md`
+   - Create a new Supabase project at [supabase.com](https://supabase.com)
+   - Set up authentication and storage
-   - Create the database schema and storage bucket
+   - Create the database schema for issues

 5. **Start the development server**